FPGAwars/apio/docs/command-line.md

 ---

-## Apio command options
+## Apio CLI command options

-Most Apio commands have options that let you control their behavior.
+Most Apio CLI commands have options that let you control their behavior.
 For example, the command 'apio build' has options to control the verbosity of its output:

 ```
 apio build --verbose